University Catalog 2024-2025

 Students create a body of work as they explore a research interest area within studio and seminar subtopics.
 The experience of creating this work, coupled with researching and writing, positions students to identify a design investigation in their final year, which culminates in the required Final Project.
 For this work, students comprehensively research an area of interest, design propositional artifacts (findings), document the research and findings in a written thesis, and present the project in a public forum.

-The MGD III program targets applicants who have some professional experience but who have not earned a first degree in graphic design or have earned a BA with a graphic design concentration.
+The MGXD III program targets applicants who have some professional experience but who have not earned a first degree in graphic design or have earned a BA with a graphic design concentration.
 (Note that applicants aiming for a qualifying professional degree in graphic design should apply to the Bachelor of Graphic Design program.)

-MGD III students enroll in two semesters of specialized and advanced undergraduate coursework prior to matriculating to the MGD II program.
+MGXD III students enroll in two semesters of specialized and advanced undergraduate coursework prior to matriculating to the MGXD II program.
 The curriculum includes two studio-based courses and at least two lecture/seminar courses.
 The 6 credit studios cover systems thinking in design for user experience, visual communication, and other professional graphic design topics while they prepare the student for graduate level inquiry.
 Additional three credit courses focus on subjects such as mobile interaction, typography, graphic design theory and history, coding and modeling for interface design.

 Degree Requirements